World Languages

 Second graders continue to build their language and cultural understandings through fun units related to their own lives.
 They have opportunities to practice speaking with purpose—for example, to order a meal.

 Third grade students make cultural and global connections in their French studies.
 They rapidly learn vocabulary, cultural norms, and dialogue for conversation through movement and story.
-Latin is introduced in third grade, building an understanding of word roots as well as Roman culture and mythology.

 French cultural lessons include studies of French-speaking countries, the French classical garden, and French Impressionism.
 Students learn to conjugate verbs, use the past and future tense, and ask questions in a variety of ways.
-In Latin, students build on their knowledge of vocabulary, grammar, culture, and Roman history and prepare and sit for the National Elementary Latin Exam.

 The Latest...